How The BIOHM Gut Test Actually Works

 What the science has shown is that a balanced gut is tied to better health, and that a number of digestive issues are tied to not only an unbalanced gut, but specific types of bacteria and fungi growing at unusually high or low levels in your gut.

 What happens is that when that balance is disturbed, some of the bad guys in our gut can spiral out of control, which can lead to some of the digestive issues people experience.

 Right now, most people are flying blind when they’re dealing with digestive issues, because a number of things could be contributing to what’s going on.
 It could be they are sensitive to dairy or gluten, but it may very well be that their gut is out of balance.
 So really their only option is to try elimination diets, or randomly try a variety of supplements and dietary choices to see if something works.

-With a microbiome test like the BIOHM Gut Report, you get to see what’s actually going on in your gut, what organisms may be contributing to the issue, and what steps you can take to optimize your gut.
+With a microbiome test like the BIOHM Gut Test, you get to see what’s actually going on in your gut, what organisms may be contributing to the issue, and what steps you can take to optimize your gut.